SpeciesConservationLandscapes/task_hii_road/README.md

 ## What does this task do?

-This task calculates the (unitless) anthropogenic "influence" of roads on the terrestrical surface as one of the key drivers for a combined [Human Influence Index](https://github.com/SpeciesConservationLandscapes/task_hii_weightedsum) .
+This task calculates the (unitless) anthropogenic "influence" of roads on the terrestrial surface as one of the key drivers for a combined [Human Influence Index](https://github.com/SpeciesConservationLandscapes/task_hii_weightedsum) .
 "Influence" is a combination of `direct` and `indirect` influence relative to each cell with at least one road.
 These source road cells are a combination of: